saibaba/monad_monoid/README.md

 .   is composition in a category.

 ∘   is functor composition, sometime, just juxtaposition.
+This is also used for horizontal composition.

 ⊗   bifunctor.